Taithrah/ComfyUI_Fens_Simple_Nodes/web/docs/OptiEmptyLatent/en.md

 # OptiEmptyLatent

 The **OptiEmptyLatent** node calculates and generates an empty latent tensor with an optimal resolution for a given aspect ratio and megapixel (MP) target, tailored for different model types in ComfyUI.
-It supports both automatic (optimized) and manual (exact) resolution modes.
+It supports both automatic and manual resolution modes.
+Only preset model configurations are available.

 ## Parameters